SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • Predictive: anticipate future exposure based on past performance data.

 Developing all three forms of risk management involves understanding your aviation SMS program and employees.
-Let’s look at each what each type of risk management is, and situations when each type is useful.
+Let’s look at what each type of risk management is, and situations when each type is useful.
 Here is a table that broadly shows the difference:

 Reactive Risk Mgmt